johnlazzarini/temp-repo-413/README.md

 - Added a print statement to the end of the try-catch block in Lexer.java's main() method -- this calls its own toString method, which I redefined in the bulletpoint above in order to get around main's unwillingness to work with instance methods as a static method itself.
 - Removed a null assignment that otherwise breaks the program.

+#### Execution and Development Environment
+I chose to develop this program in the IntelliJ IDE, which gave me access to internal UML design tools among other luxuries.
+The program can be run from the IDE directly, or from the command prompt.
+The section below provides instructions for compiling and executing as Jar.
+The program requires a single file argument.

 ## Instructions for compiling and executing as Jar

 ```